ahilbers/bootstrap_uncertainty_quantification/README.md

 ## Requirements & Installation

-Since `main.py`, containing all code, is a short file with only a few functions, it's probably easier to directly copy-paste any relevant code into a personal project as opposed to installing a new module.
+Since `main.py`, containing all code, is a short file with only a few functions, and is dependent on a particularl model framework, it's probably easier to fork and edit any relevant code into a personal project as opposed to installing a new module.
 For this reason, this repository does not contain a `setup.py` file.

 Running `main.py` works with:
 - Python modules: